Tracks

 • Exploit review rubric on each submission

-Deliver a portfolio of exploit scripts with clear notes on primitives, constraints, and post-exploitation decisions.
+Deliver a portfolio of exploit scripts with clear notes on primitives, constraints, and stabilization choices.

 Level 03 Advanced